rocketlabdelta/info-central/_recovery/tubular-nylon-and-climbing-cord.md

 The second advantage is the natural fit into standard oval quick-links compared to webbing.
 Below is a table showing various types of accessory cord and each type’s specifications, including approximate price.

-{% media /images/cordinfo_fig2.jpg|Three sizes of accessory cord %}
+{% picture path: '/images/cordinfo_fig2.jpg', caption: 'Three sizes of accessory cord' %}

 | Brand  | Size (mm) | Strength (kN) | Wt./ft (g) | Approx. Price/ft* |
 |:-------|:---------:|:--------------|:-----------|:-----------------:|